menandmice/micetro_docs/guides/implementation/xdns_redundancy_groups.rst

 xDNS Status on Zones
 --------------------

-The status of xDNS zones is visible in the inspector when selected.
+You can monitor the status of xDNS zones in the inspector.
 Each underlying zone instance is represented by the name of the DNS service and a traffic light indicator.

 .. image:: ../../images/xdns-status.png
   :width: 60%